Zipper vs Zipperless Luggage: Which Is Better?

 - Premium products where customers expect stronger protection

-A suitcase cannot prevent airline mishandling, but better structure can reduce the risk of broken closures, exposed contents, and customer complaints.
+A suitcase cannot prevent airline mishandling.
+But better structure can reduce the risk of broken closures, exposed contents, and customer complaints.

 Durability: Is Zipperless Always More Durable?